Dpbm/medici/readme.md

 ## Installing

-You can build the whole project locally if you want, however you can get the prebuilt APK [here]() and make request to the api using the URL: `https://leaflet-dpbm-dpbms-projects.vercel.app/api/medicine/`.
+You can build the whole project locally if you want, however you can get the prebuilt APK [here](https://github.com/Dpbm/medici/releases/) and make request to the api using the URL: `https://leaflet-dpbm-dpbms-projects.vercel.app/api/medicine/`.

-For further informations about the API usage click [here](./leaflet/readme.md).
+For further information about the API usage click [here](./leaflet/readme.md).

 ## Group Members